lgarron/barely-a-dev-server/README.md

 import { barelyServe } from "barely-a-dev-server";

 barelyServe({
-  entryRoot: "src/sites", // the only required arg
+  entryRoot: "src", // the only required arg
   dev: true,
   port: 3333,
   esbuildOptions: {